No new Shropshire coronavirus deaths as toll for England rises by 561

 The death toll in England alone now stands at 2,698.

-Of the 561 English patients confirmed to have died in the latest figures, they were aged between 22 and 100 and 44 of them had no known underlying health condition.
+The 561 English patients confirmed to have died in the latest figures were aged between 22 and 100.
+Forty-four of them, aged between 25 and 100, had no known underlying health condition.

 Wales has announced 19 further deaths of people who had tested positive for Covid-19, taking the number of deaths in the country to 117.